-If you like houseboats as much as I do then you will really like a site designed for nothing but shantyboats, in fact it’s calledShantyboatLiving.com.
+If you like houseboats and houseboat living as much as I do, you will really like a site designed for nothing but shantyboats, in fact, it’s calledShantyboatLiving.com.
 The author, Bryan Lowe, has assembled tons of information on Shantyboats, houseboats, Eco-friendly boats and much more.
 It’s a “must see” for me.
 I enjoy the articles and all the great pictures.

 But in the USA it’s getting harder to live in a houseboat.
 Because houseboats don’t generally move much, most people and especially boat people don’t really consider them “boats.”
 They are kind of excluded from the boating community.
 That’s where sailboats seem to be more useful.

-A small sailboat, while not giving all the comfort of a houseboat, offer the owner the ability to have a home and be able to travel also.
+A small sailboat, while not giving all the comfort of a houseboat, offer the owner the ability to have a home and also be able to travel.
 A boat that actually moves is usually accepted in marinas that would otherwise shun a houseboat.
 The truth is that most sailboats don’t really sail that much.
 They just motor along.
-Usually with a small “kicker” motor on the back they can move along just as fast as they would sailing and sip only ½ gallon of gas or diesel an hour.
-The main advantage being that when you stop for the night, you’re already home.
+Usually, with a small “kicker” motor on the back, they can move along just as fast as they would sailing and sip only ½ gallon of gas or diesel an hour.
+The main advantage is that when you stop for the night, you’re already home.

-So, instead of planning to retire on a houseboat , maybe I’ll start thinking about a sailboat.
+So, instead of living on a houseboat or even planning to retire on a houseboat, maybe I’ll start thinking about a sailboat.
 Anybody know how far it is to St. Croix?